-TOTAL PARKING REQUIREMENT FOR USES IN THE RDO DISTRICT IF CALCULATED UNDER SECTION 121-38 OF THE ZONING LAW - 620 SPACES REQUIRED: 622 SPACES PROVIDED
+TOTAL PARKING REQUIREMENT FOR USES IN THE RDO DISTRICT IF CALCULATED UNDER SECTION 121-38 OF THE ZONING LAW - 619 SPACES REQUIRED: 622 SPACES PROVIDED

 Parking for the golf maintenance facility on the adjacent parcel, which is located in the OC District, will be provided at a rate of at least 1 space for every maintenance employee expected to be on the property at peak times.
-Currently, a maximum of 30 employees is expected on the Site at any one time.
-A total of 62 parking spaces at the golf maintenance parking lot is proposed with 30 of the spaces dedicated for employees and the additional 22 spaces offered as shared parking.
-This brings the total Site requirement to 653 spaces with 683 spaces provided.
+Currently, a maximum of 30 employees is expected on the Site at any one time and a 34-space maintenance parking lot is proposed, bringing the total Site requirement to 649 spaces with 656 spaces provided.